valhalla/valhalla/README.md

     PKG_CHECK_MODULES([VALHALLA_DEPS], [libvalhalla >= 2.0.6])

 For more information on binaries, see [Command Line Tools](#command-line-tools) section below and the [docs](docs).

-Valhalla, and all of the projects under the Valhalla organization, use the [MIT License](COPYING).

 Running
 -------